 Do and Don’ts of Ad Trafficking

-When working on Ad Trafficking, there is a certain set of do’s and don’ts to keep in mind.
-We’ve curated a precise list to get you started:
+When working on ad trafficking, there is a certain set of do’s and don’ts to remember.
+We’ve curated a list to get you started:

-- When you add the orders and line items into the ad server, you need to ensure that they clearly match with the creatives, advertiser or agency, naming conventions, etc. You should also keep a thorough check of network settings, CPMs, frequency capping, etc.
+- When you add the orders and line items to the ad server, you must ensure that they match the ad creatives, advertiser or agency, naming conventions, etc. You should also thoroughly check network settings, CPMs, frequency capping, etc.

-- Check the available impressions before booking any campaign.
+- Check the available impressions before booking any campaign for your advertisers.

 - It is important to check the campaigns before taking them live.
 Therefore, you should always keep an identical test environment that resembles your original website for testing purposes.

-- Even after you launch the campaign and put everything in place, you must check the impressions and track the clicks within 1 hour in order to confirm that everything is working well.
+- Even after you launch the campaign and put everything in place, you must check the impressions and track the clicks within 1 hour to confirm everything is working well.

-- In order to keep reporting in place, prepare weekly automated reports for 1st and 3rd parties.
-Also, after 24 hrs of launching, you should compare your deliverable data with the 1st party ad server.
+- Prepare weekly automated reports for 1st and 3rd parties to keep reporting in place.
+After 24 hrs of launching, you should compare your deliverable data with the ad server.

-- Make sure that your campaign delivery is spread throughout the duration of the campaign so as to ensure even duration.
+- Ensure that your campaign delivery is spread throughout the campaign’s duration to ensure even duration.

 - Handle campaigns on your own and run them manually.
-Do not put them on “auto-pilot” mode just to save some time and efforts.
+Do not put them on the “auto-pilot” mode just to save some time and effort.

-- Before making any revisions or optimizations, ensure that you have a new ready IO beforehand.
+- Before making any revisions or optimizations, ensure you have a new ready insertion order beforehand.

 - Always test third-party tags and then serve them.

-- Make sure to share your inputs with agency/advertiser for the creatives rather than working on them in a rigid manner.
+- Share your inputs with the agency/advertiser for the creatives rather than rigidly working on them.

-- Get the optimizations approved before making any adjustments in the campaign
+- Get the optimizations approved before making any adjustments to the campaign.

-- Make sure that the creatives don’t impact the user experience in a negative way.
+- Make sure that the creatives don’t impact the user experience negatively.

-On the other hand, display trafficking involves setting up banner ads that are displayed on websites.
-The ads in display advertising are created by creative agencies and then they are planned, placed and executed in the form of campaigns in order to get the intended ROI.
+On the other hand, display trafficking involves setting up banner ads on websites.
+Creative agencies create the ads in display advertising, and then they are planned, placed, and executed in the form of campaigns to get the intended ROI.

-Now that you’re done with the basics, here’s something you need to know: No one (buyers and publishers) are looking to hire a person just to set up ads.
-You need to be well-versed in ad servers, SSPs, DSPs, Trade desks, ad exchanges, ad networks, etc. Take initiatives, proactively work towards the goals, and keep up with what’s happening in the ad tech.
+Now that you’re done with the basics, you need to know that no one (advertisers and publishers) is looking to hire someone just to set up ads.
+You must be well-versed in ad servers, SSPs, DSPs, Trade desks, ad exchanges, ad networks, etc. Take initiative, proactively work towards the goals, and keep up with what’s happening in ad tech.